py-bbn

 Parameters:

-evidences – Observation evidences.
+evidences – Observation evidence assignments.

 Returns: